Visit to Gori and Uplistsikhe from Tbilisi

 The road from Tbilisi to Gori is good and everything is well signposted, including the exit to Uplistsikhe.

-For rent a car in Georgia I recommend this search engine that works only with serious Georgian car companies.
+To rent a car in Georgia I recommend this search engine that works only with serious Georgian car companies.

 This way you ensure that you will have a car in good condition, at a good price and without headaches, because by booking through their website you avoid the language barrier.